If you or a loved one’s life has become stressful, overwhelming, or you want to resolve issues that…

 Is it ok to talk about anything?

-Every conversations with a therapist is kept in the strictest confidentiality.
+Yes!
+Every conversations with your therapist is kept in the strictest confidentiality.
 Conversations during therapy are a time where you can say exactly how you are feeling without worrying that you will hurt anyones feeling or be penalized in any way.
 Absolutely anything you want or need to say is OK.